-The Master of Pastoral Studies (MPS) is a twenty-credit program that allows students to specialize in one of the following areas: Social Ministry, Pastoral Care and Worship and Preaching.
-For information about Muslim streams in the Master of Pastoral Studies click here.
+The Master of Pastoral Studies: Christianity (MPS) is a twenty-credit program that allows students to specialize in one of the following areas: Social Ministry, Pastoral Care and Worship and Preaching.
 The MPS prepares graduates to be leaders in lay ministry, careers in the non-profit sector, and a variety of ministry, chaplaincy and social service settings.

 The MPS program may be completed purely on a part-time basis and up to eight years for completion.
 It is possible to combine the MPS with the MDiv program.

 The Pastoral Care stream is a professional master's programs that prepare graduates to be certified with the Canadian Association for Spiritual Care as persons who provide pastoral counselling and/or spiritual care (public chaplaincy) in hospitals, educational insitutions, prisons, congregations and the armed forces.